BlackBetty15/Slonce/README.md

 # Slonce
 School bootstrap project for Web designe class.
-Bakery does not exist, and I do not own any of pictures.
+Bakery does not exist, it's creation of my mind. :)